You’ve worked hard. You’ve used your credit card responsibly and over the years you’ve built good credit. Congratulations!

 This credit card has an annual fee of $29 and the standard interest-free grace period of 21 days applies to all purchases.
 If you are a frequent rental car user, you’ll be happy to know that if you book an AVIS rental car with this credit card, you’ll receive a 20% discount.

 The Scotiabank Value Visa is a good option for new credit card users or those looking for a low-interest balance transfer option.
 But if you are a seasoned, high-earning credit card user who wants to get the most out of your spending, consider the TD Aeroplan Visa Infinite.

 TD Aeroplan Visa Infinite

 The biggest difference between the two credit cards is the TD Aeroplan Visa Infinite is a rewards credit card, which means you’ll earn Aeroplan Miles on your purchases.
-With this credit card, you’ll earn 1.5 Aeroplan Miles per dollar spent on travel, gas, groceries and at the pharmacy, and 1 Aeroplan Mile per dollar spent on everything else.
-You’ll also earn 15,000 Aeroplan Miles when you sign up for this credit card and an additional 10,000 Aeroplan Miles if you keep your account in good standing for three months.
-That’s a $180 and $120 value, respectively.
-If you spend $1,500 per month on this credit card, you’ll earn about $510 in rewards in the first year.
+With this credit card, you’ll earn 1.5 Aeroplan Miles per dollar spent on travel, gas, groceries and direct through Air Canada purchases, and 1 Aeroplan Mile per dollar spent on everything else.
+You’ll also earn 10,000 Aeroplan Miles after your first purchase on this credit card and an additional 15,000 Aeroplan Miles when you spend $1000 in the first 90 days.
+That’s a $200 and $300 value, respectively.

 When considering which of these two credit cards to choose for your good credit, you should keep in mind that they’re ideal for different situations.
 If you want a credit card with a low interest rate and no minimum income requirement, the Scotiabank Value Visa is a good option.
 If your goal is to maximize your spending with credit card rewards, the TD Aeroplan Visa Infinite is the right choice.
 To compare the best credit cards in Canada, use our credit cards reward calculator.